Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and

-In late 2017, I read a lengthy article accusing solo travelers of lying.
+In late 2017, I read a lengthy article accusing solo travelers of lies.
 In that rude write-up, the author lamented how miserable his only solo trip was.
 He felt lonely and unwanted.
 Worse, he felt uneasy when alone in an unfamiliar country.

-I read the article in full, and I thought, what a silly and stupid person this writer was.
+I read the article in full, and I thought, what a silly person this writer was.

 If any of these sounds dreadful to you, well, why are you even thinking about holidaying alone?
 Incidentally, don’t rely on meeting all sorts of “warm and friendly” locals to spice up your trip.
 To know why, read on.

 "Me Time" Is Not for Everyone

 Nowadays, it’s almost imperative for any write-up celebrating a destination to talk about how friendly and helpful locals are.
 I myself had a most memorable experience with an elderly couple when stranded in a Japanese mountain village in 1998.

 Is Everybody That Unfriendly?

 I ought to moderate the above point by stating most people, worldwide, wouldn’t hesitate to offer directions when asked on the streets.
 However, savvy solo travelers expect no more than that.